undecaf/hetzner-snap-and-rotate/README.md

 | `timestamp`     | [`datetime.datetime`](https://docs.python.org/3.8/library/datetime.html) | _Creation_ instant of the snapshot (_not changed by rotation_), expressed in the timezone of the system running this script. [`datetime`-specific formatting](https://docs.python.org/3.10/library/datetime.html#strftime-and-strptime-format-codes) may be used for this field. |
 | `env`           |                               `dict[str]`                                | Environment variables, may be referred to like e.g. `env[USER]`                                                                                                                                                                                                                  |

+If the same snapshot is contained in multiple periods then the longest period determines `period_type` and `period_number`.

 ## Running the script natively